caniko/BonsaiMQ/README.md

 # BonsaiMQ

-Package for allowing Bonsai to send and receive messages from other Zero/Net MQ applications.
-Install by adding nuget package to the local bonsai package directory.
+Package that provides ZeroMQ integration for [Bonsai](https://github.com/bonsai-rx/bonsai).
+The package is distributed as a community package in Bonsai, and should be downloaded and installed via the Bonsai package manager.